 To start the LiveScore Demo Set open ~/Music/Ableton/User Library/LiveScore/Livescore Demo.als or C:\Users\[home_folder]\Documents\Ableton\User Library\LiveScore.

-To open the MaxScore Editor with two playback modules to choose from select Maxscore Combo from File->New From Template on both platforms.
+To open the MaxScore Editor with two playback modules to choose from select Maxscore Combo from File->New From Template.

 Create a new score by choosing New Score from from the File menu.
 You will see a long measure in a single staff.
-Add notes by ctrl-clicking (Mac) or right-clicking (Windows).
+Add notes by dbl-clicking (Mac and Windows) or ctrl-clicking (Mac).
 Open the floating palettes from the Tools menu and explore their functionality.
 In addition, there are a number of keyboards shortcuts which are summed up here:

 Before you can play back the notes you’ve entered, you’ll have to load a bank in the sampler or the Fluidsynth player.
 For the latter, the installer installs a GM SoundFont bank into [Max folder]/packages/MaxScore/media which should automatically be loaded by MaxScore.Fluidsynth2 .

 The sampler uses a proprietary format, which is why you need to either download a bank from http://www.georghajdu.de/computermusicnotation/wopre/?page_id=291 or create your own.
 To create or load a bank click on Load Sound Bank and proceed as desired.